Eomm/vscode-rainbar/README.md

 ### How it works

 This extension relies on the `.vscode/settings.json` file to store the color palette.
+You should add this file to your `.gitignore` file if you change the palette often.

 ### New palette on open